Tanzania Safari Adventure

-ACCOMMODATIONS: This will be a mixed lodge-based and tent camping trip.
+ACCOMMODATIONS: This will be a lodge-based and safari tent trip.
 Typically there are 2-4 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.
-Bathroom facilities at lodges are luxurious with hot showers and everything you are used to at home.
-While camping, bathroom facilities will range from permanent campground bathroom facilities to portable commodes that we set up in a privacy tent.
+Bathroom facilities at lodges are well-appointed with hot showers and everything you are used to at home.
+While at safari camps, bathroom facilities will range from permanent campground bathroom facilities to private facilities attached to each tent.
 We make every effort to ensure privacy and cleanliness.

 MEALS: Kick back and relax while all your Tanzanian meals are prepared for you.
 We’ll enjoy a variety of fresh, healthy options that include poultry, beef, fish, vegetables and fruit.
 We pride ourselves on offering good tasting breakfasts, lunches, dinners and snacks.
 While we’ll enjoy sharing happy hours together, the purchase of alcoholic beverages is not included in the trip fees.

 YOUR GROUP: The group size ranges from 5 to 12 participants, plus several local guides.
 Each group consists of people of various ages, backgrounds and abilities.

 EQUIPMENT AND CLOTHING: Packing for the mild weather of Tanzania is very straightforward, and we will send you a detailed equipment list upon confirmation of your trip.
 You need not spend a lot of money on gear.
 Wilderness Inquiry will provide all necessary group equipment.